“I’m fighting crime with my twat.”

 I have to assume that if a woman had been clearly hit by a car and dragged down the road, more than one police officer would have picked up on that.

-Roberts as the main character was instantly unlikable on the first page and by the time I stopped reading things had only gotten worse.
+Roberts was instantly unlikable on the first page and by the time I stopped reading things had only gotten worse.
 She is, to put it in the most concise terms, a giant fucking asshole.
-I think the intention was to write a witty, tough female lead, but what you get is a rude, insensitive dick who is dismissive of everyone around her and doesn’t seem to be able to think of anyone but herself.
+I think the intention was to write a witty, tough female lead, but what you get is a rude, insensitive dick who is dismissive of everyone around her and doesn’t seem to be able to think about anyone but herself.
 It’s like the author took every unlikable male cop stereotype and just change the gender.
 And there was no soft backstory that would have allowed the reader to feel even a smidgen of connection to her.

 The dialogue, on the plus side, was fast and snappy, but the content of the dialogue was brash, borderline racist in spots, occasionally misogynistic and not funny even though it seemed to desperately want to be.
 Roberts also had a tagline that was overused, “fuck god in the eyeball.”
-And listen, I’m not religious and have been known to piss off my religious family members, but that is so stupid I’m offended just on the grounds of lameness.
+And listen, I’m not religious and have been known to piss off my religious family members regularly, but that is so stupid I’m offended just on the grounds of lameness.

 I think what this book really wanted to be, and is better categorized as, is an F/F romance between Jill and her ex-girlfriend, Sophie.
 Which is totally fine with me, if that is what I had been expecting to read.
-But I thought I was getting crime fiction, and instead I got kinky lesbian sex.
+But I thought I was getting crime fiction and instead I got kinky lesbian sex.
 And the minute the butt plugs and strap-ons came out, in explicit detail, I had to stop reading.

 So, if you’re into F/F erotica, maybe this would be something for you.
 Erotica is not my thing, in any form, and it’s definitely not my thing when it’s wrapped itself up in crime fiction sheep’s clothing.

-But I would warn that Jill and Sophie’s relationship is 100% toxic and not in any way endearing or charming.
+I will warn that Jill and Sophie’s relationship is 100% toxic and not in any way endearing or charming.
 I think perhaps the author was going for passionate, but all I read was that Jill is a possessive bitch with mental health issues who needs therapy to work on herself, and Sophie is her victim who can’t get out of the abusive cycle even when she’s moved on to a new relationship.

 Bottom line, for me, this was awful and I can’t finish it or recommend it to anyone in good conscience.